5 Random variables

 Here X

-is a random variable: every time we select a new bead the outcome changes randomly.
+is a random variable, changing randomly each time we select a new bead.
 See below:

 Sometimes it’s 1 and sometimes it’s 0.